-Information Technology
+Information technology

-Under the terms of the MSA, the Manager provides a number of technology-based products and solutions as part of the Franchise Systems.
-While Bridgemarq and the Manager are careful to ensure that these technology-based products and solutions are secure, these products (and the Manager's information systems in general) could be compromised by external parties.
-If the Manager's information systems were compromised it could lead to an inability to provide products and services to the Franchise Network for an extended period of time, which could result in lower revenues.
-In addition, in the event that Bridgemarq, the Manager or any Franchisee experiences a breach which results in the loss or theft of personal data, Bridgemarq could suffer reputational harm which could have a material adverse impact on the Business and Bridgemarq.
+Following the completion of the Transaction, Bridgemarq will own a number of technology-based products and solutions as part of the Franchise Systems previously provided by the Manager pursuant to the terms of the MSA as well as those systems operated by the Brokerage Operations.
+While Bridgemarq, the Manager and the Brokerage Operations are careful to ensure that these technology-based products and solutions are secure, these products (and Bridgemarq's information systems in general) could be compromised by external parties.
+If Bridgemarq's information systems were compromised it could lead to an inability to provide products and services to the Franchise Network or the REALTORS® affiliated with the Brokerage Operations for an extended period of time, which could result in lower revenues.
+In addition, in the event that Bridgemarq or any Franchisee experiences a breach which results in the loss or theft of personal data, Bridgemarq could suffer reputational harm which could have a material adverse impact on the Business and Bridgemarq.